 Basements are often used for workshops, gyms, hobby areas, or play areas, so the convenience of having a bathroom nearby is obvious.
 These facilities are often described as only needing to be utilitarian.
 They provide a function, but not really much beyond that.

-If a vent fan is desired, is the bathroom on an outside or inside wall?
+If a vent fan is desired, is the bathroom on an interior or exterior wall?
 If not, how far is the nearest onside wall?
-Consider that the vent will need to run between two floor joists.
+Consider that the vent will need to run between two floors joists.

 Do you want the floor raised to accommodate new waste lines, or would you prefer to have the concrete floor busted out and re-poured?
 Distance from the main stack is the biggest determiner of which is more economical.
 Depending on ceiling height this could be determined by construction code.